Causal evidence for social group sizes from Wikipedia editing data: Discussion

 \section{Discussion}

 The signature of an apparently universal group dynamics is evident within the data mined from Wikipedia.
+Discovering such a beautiful statistical curve, as seen in equation (\ref{formula}) in a human process, is a rare opportunity.
+The difficulties of meaningful reproducibility faced by the social sciences make it difficult to find innate phenomena that can rival those of physics or chemistry.
+Yet, here we find a remarkably robust expression of scaling.
 We did not set out to look for it, yet it seems to dominate the behaviour of contributors and offers a fortuitous opportunity to measure details normally not available to onlookers.

-We emphasise that the data we analyse here only provides evidence for a single grouping phenomenon with characteristic scales $n_\text{max}\simeq 4$ and $\Nav \simeq 8$.
-Nonetheless, the present findings suggest that even online editorial cliques approximate, and are subject to, the same rules and constraints as face-to-face conversations.
-Natural conversations have an upper limit at four members \cite{dunbar15a,dunbar4a,dunbar8a,dunbar9a,dunbar16a}, with this limit seemingly set by the mentalising capacities of the average adult \cite{dunbar8a}.
-This suggests that the remote editing of documents works best if the editors understand each other's perspectives and likely intentional mindstates.
+We should be clear that, while our theory might have wider implications, the data we analyze here only provide evidence for a single phenomenon, with characteristic scales $n_\text{max}\simeq 4$ and $\Nav \simeq 8$.
+Nonetheless, the scaling treatment suggests a universality that might extend to other groups too.
+Natural conversations have an upper limit at four members \cite{dunbar15a,dunbar4a,dunbar8a,dunbar9a,dunbar16a}, with this limit seemingly set by the mentalizing capacities of the average adult \cite{dunbar8a}.
+Other processes that follow the same {\em dynamical similitude} could be viewed as analogous.
+We discuss this elsewhere\cite{burgessdunbar2}.

-The question we are left with is what is the seeding force or "invisible hand" shaping attraction and repulsion in the group processes.
+The question we are left with is what is the seeding force or `invisible hand' shaping attraction and repulsion in the group processes.
 Is it the charismatic leader, the threat of predation (animal or human), the need for cooperation, etc. The formula derived from Promise Theory suggests there will be one, eventually represented by the proxy of the group itself.
 For Wikipedia, it is clearly the suspicion that someone is changing a subject others care enough about to defend.
 In this sense, the process of `grooming' or maintaining the relationship is with the subject matter rather than the others in the group directly, and it is clearly a kinetic one: the activity is that of a standalone agent, which is therefore limited by the characteristics of the agent, some of which are innate and others a function of state.